 Latent autoimmune diabetes of adults (LADA), sometimes called Type 1.5 diabetes is a slow-onset version of Type 1 diabetes in adults.

-For Type 2 diabetics, their pancreas is working just fine -- but, it's overtime, producing 2 to 8 times more insulin than non-diabetics.
+For Type 2 diabetics, their pancreas is working just fine -- but, it's working overtime, producing 2 to 4 times more insulin than non-diabetics.
 In addition, the diabetic medication does absolutely nothing to stop this excess insulin production and the spread of the diabetes!

 The diabetic drug focuses strictly on artificially lowering the person's blood sugar and possibly his/her hemoglobin A1C, while the diabetes continues to spread its damage from cell to cell.